-Throughout the past year, the leaders of the nine disease-oriented scientific committees and three working groups have been collaborating with the NCORP Advisory Committee and the EA Membership Department to identify individuals to serve as their Community Co-Chair.
-The following are the latest appointments approved by the Group Co-Chairs.
+Throughout the past year, the leaders of the nine disease-oriented scientific committees and three working groups have been collaborating with the NCORP Advisory Committee and the EA Membership Department to identify individuals to serve as their community co-chairs.
+The following are the latest appointments approved by the Group co-chairs.

-View the full list of scientific leaders in the Therapuetic Studies Program at www.ecog-acrin.org.
+View the full list of scientific leaders in the Therapeutic Studies Program at www.ecog-acrin.org.

 Also at its October 5th meeting, the Principal Investigator Committee voted to accept requests to change the following voting principal investigators:

 Baptist Memorial Health Care / Mid South Minority Underserved NCORP: Philip E. Lammers, MD, replaces Raymond U. Osarogiagbon, MD